William Wing Loring: Egypt

 After the Confederate defeat in the Civil War, Loring served for nine years in the army of Isma'il Pasha, the Khedive of Egypt.
 He joined about fifty Union and Confederate veterans who had been recommended to the Khedive by William Tecumseh Sherman.
-Loring began as Inspector General of the army, a position in which he suggested various ways to modernize the army.
+Loring began as Inspector General of the Army, a position in which he suggested various ways to modernize the Army.
 He was then placed in charge of the country's coastal defenses, where he oversaw the erection of numerous fortifications.
-In 1875, he was promised the command of an Egyptian invasion of Abyssinia, however Ratib Pasha was given the assignment instead, and Loring was named chief of staff.
+In 1875, he was promised the command of an Egyptian invasion of Abyssinia, Ratib Pasha was given the assignment instead, and Loring was named chief of staff.
 Ratib Pasha was the ex-slave of the late Said Pawshar, the viceroy of Egypt, with negligible military qualifications; according to one of Loring's American compatriots, the freedman was "shrivelled with lechery as the mummy is with age."
 The Egyptian-Ethiopian War ended in disaster at the Battle of Gura, and the Egyptians blamed the Americans for the disaster.
 When Ratib Pasha had urged remaining with the Gura fortress, Loring had taunted him and called him a coward until he consented to meeting the Ethiopian host in the open valley.
 While the rest of the Egyptian army returned home, they were ordered to remain in Massawa until further notice, where they endured the summer months, then spent the next two years enduring endless frustration and humiliation in Cairo.
 In 1878, partially due to finances, the American officers were dismissed.
 During his service to Egypt, Loring attained the rank of Fereek Pasha (Major General).
 After his return to the United States, he wrote a book about his Egyptian experiences, entitled A Confederate Soldier in Egypt (1884).
 Loring was also the posthumous co-author of The March of the Mounted Riflemen (1940).